AdaCore/xmlada/docs/dom.rst

 One important note however is related to the use of strings.
-Various subprograms allow you to set the textual content of a node, modify its attributes,....
+Various subprograms allow you to set the textual content of a node, modify its attributes...
 Such subprograms take a Byte_Sequence as a parameter.

 This Byte_Sequence must always be encoded in the encoding defined in the package `Sax.Encoding` (as described earlier, changing this package requires